SPECIAL TOPIC: SEPTUAGINT (LXX)

 2. MT ‒ "he shall see of the travail of his soul.
 He shall be satisifed" (the MT doubled the VERB, but left out the first OBJECT).

-We do not have the autyographs or the original manuscripts of any of the original biblical authors, only copies of copies.
+We do not have the autographs or the original manuscripts of any of the original biblical authors, only copies of copies.

 1. It gives us an ancient text to compare with the Masoretic Hebrew text.

-2. It shows us the state of Jewish interpretation in the third and second centuries B.C.
+2. It shows us the state of Jewish theological interpretation in the third and second centuries B.C.

-3. It gives us the Jewish Messianic understanding before the rejection of Jesus.
+3. It gives us the Jewish Messianic understanding before the rejection of Jesus by first century Jewish authorities.

-5. It was the translation of the Hebrew Bible used in the synagogues and early churches outside of Palestine.
+4. It was the translation of the Hebrew Bible used in the Greek speaking synagogues and early churches outside of Palestine.

-For a good discussion of the relationship of the Hebrew text to the production of the Septuagint, see NIDOTTE, vol. 1, B, pp. 55-66.
+For a good discussion of the relationship of the Hebrew text to the production of the Septuagint, see NIDOTTE, vol. 1, B, pp. 55-66 and G. B. Caird, The Language and Imagery of the Bible, pp. 122-128.

 Copyright © 2023 Bible Lessons International